 Section E: All request must be accompanied with a written statement from the coach of the new team the player wishes to join, agreeing to accept this person (email is acceptable).

 Section F: The Officers will review all request and make an appropriate decision as fast as possible.
 The player and both coaches involved will receive a written response of any final decision made from the Vice President (email is acceptable).

 Section A: The MSCSA shall establish a bank account.
 All funds derived from entry fees, tournaments, league fund-raising events, projects, protest fees or any other funds received will be deposited in this account.
 The Treasurer of the Board of Directors shall keep a record of all financial transactions and submit a written report to the Board at each meeting.
 The President of the Board of Directors shall appoint a committee of three (3) Board Directors to audit the records annually.

-Section B: Numbered checks will be used in purchases and expenditures made by the Treasurer on behalf of the Association.
+Section B: Numbered checks as well as other accepted electronic methods of payment will be used in purchases and expenditures made by the Treasurer on behalf of the Association.
 They will be made available for audit.

 ARTICLE VI.
 EXPENDITURES

 Section A: All expenditures shall have the approval of the Executive Committee.